 Sanibel Island in located in southwest Florida, is known for its gorgeous sunsets and Gulf beach waters.
 It's one of the few islands that runs perpendicular to Florida's coastline, resulting in unique seashells that wash ashore and are truly one of a kind.

 Fewer than 7,000 people reside on the small island, but this quiet community has great beaches, a fishing pier, a 19th-century lighthouse, a national wildlife refuge, and a boardwalk winding through marshes, so visitors will find plenty to do here during a relaxed getaway.
+It also has virtually no violent crime and an extremely low property crime rate.

 Another great place to move to when you’re looking for the best places to raise a family is Sarasota.
 With a population of about 55,000, Sarasota and nearby Fort Myers, this west Florida city sits on the Gulf of Mexico and is a large enough city to offer all the amenities you'd expect from a big beach town.